 The sinuses are hollow air-filled areas within your skull.
 They connect the space between the nostrils and nasal passage and act like balloons, reducing your skull's weight, allowing you to keep your head upright.
 They also regulate skull temperature and allow the voice to resonate.

-Sinuses are found in the following four pairs:
+Sinuses are found in the following three pairs:

 - Frontal sinuses (in the forehead)

 - Maxillary sinuses (behind the cheek bones)